A Learning-based Framework for Topology-Preserving Segmentation using Quasiconformal Mappings: Conclusion

 \section{Conclusion}

-In this work, we proposed a novel learning-based segmentation framework called Topology-Preserving Segmentation Network (TPSN).
-As a deformable model, our TPSN completes the segmentation task by generating a mapping using an encoder-decoder architecture to transform the template mask into the region of interest.
-The mapping is regularized by the proposed ReLU Jacobian regularization to be orientation-preserving.
-With such a mapping, the topology of the transformed mask remains the same as the template.
-The proposed learning model can either be a supervised model or extended to an unsupervised segmentation model using an intensity-based loss function adopted from the Chan-Vese model.
+In this work, we propose a novel learning-based segmentation framework for topology-preserving image segmentation, namely the Topology-Preserving Segmentation Network (TPSN).
+The image to be segmented is first inputted into the Deformation Estimation Network.
+As a deformable model, the Deformation Estimation Network completes the segmentation task by generating a mapping using an encoder-decoder architecture that transforms the template mask into the region of interest.
+The mapping is regularized by the proposed ReLU Jacobian regularization, which encourages the orientation-preserving property of the mapping.
+The mapping is further fed into the Beltrami Adjustment Module to ensure bijectivity, thereby preserving the topology of the transformed mask.
+Our proposed learning model can be either a supervised model or extended to an unsupervised segmentation model using an intensity-based unsupervised loss function.

-Extensive experiments have been carried out to demonstrate the effectiveness of our proposed framework.
-Self-ablation studies have been done to study the effects of various parameters in the framework.
-To evaluate the capability of our model in different dimensions, we perform experiments for both 2D planar images and 3D volume images.
-We also conduct experiments to segment structures with different topologies.
-Compared with other state-of-art methods, our proposed method promises comparable results by Dice score and often outperforms others by geometric measures like Hausdorff distance.
-Moreover, with the carefully designed ReLU Jacobian term, our method can consistently predict segmentation masks with the correct topology.
+Extensive experiments were conducted to demonstrate the effectiveness of our proposed framework.
+We conducted self-ablation studies to analyze the effects of various parameters in the framework.
+To evaluate the capability of our model in different dimensions, we performed experiments on both 2D planar images and 3D volumetric images.
+We also conducted experiments to segment structures with different topologies.
+Compared with other state-of-the-art methods, our proposed method showed comparable results by Dice score and often outperformed others by geometric measures like Hausdorff distance.
+Furthermore, with the carefully designed ReLU Jacobian term and Beltrami Adjustment Module, our method consistently predicted segmentation masks with the correct topology.

-However, for objects with high concavity, our method cannot achieve results as good as the pixel-wise segmentation method.
-As the displacement vectors push a smooth edge in the template to a highly concave region in the target, the Jacobian nearby can be large.
-It can be an explanation for the limitation.
-To solve this issue, in the future, we will consider the application of quasiconformal theories in the model, which can control the geometric distortion effectively.
+In future work, we plan to investigate the use of more geometric constraints in our topology-preserving segmentation network.
+Specifically, we plan to explore the use of convexity\cite{zhang2021topoconv} as a constraint in the segmentation process.
+Additionally, we will consider incorporating some explicit geometry features such as the shape signature\cite{lin2022harmonic} to further improve the accuracy of the segmentation.
+Moreover, while our current TPSN method provides accurate segmentation results, it is limited by the fixed topology of the input template mask.
+In future work, we plan to extend our method to incorporate interactive segmentation\cite{spencer2018parameter}, allowing users to modify the topology of the segmentation mask interactively in real-time.
+This will enable more flexible and user-friendly segmentation.